 In any event, people who have been seriously injured in an accident that is caused by more than one person or entity, may face important legal questions or hurdles about the share of damages that may be apportioned to each negligent party.

 Usually the most important thing to do is to preserve joint and several liability to make sure that the injured person's damages are fully compensated.
 What does this mean?
 If you settle with one defendant but not the others, then joint and several liability may be lost.

 Take the example above.
 If you settle with Party B (who has nominal insurance) and then go to trial against Party A, you accept the risk that a jury might apportion a greater percentage of damages to Party B. If the jury assigns 99 percent of the fault against Party B and just 1 percent to Party A, you can only recover 1 percent of your damages from Party A. By settling with Party B before trial, you have lost joint and several liability against Party A so Party A is only liable for her share of fault assessed by the jury.

-The decision to settle with one party before trial must be handled by an experienced and competent personal injury attorney.
+The decision to settle with one party before trial must be handled by an experienced and competent car accident attorney.
 The facts of liability have to be scrutinized carefully.
 There are pros to settling with one party before trial, like recovering some money sooner for the injured person.
 But these pros and cons must be assessed based on the individual facts of that case.